crazybiocomputing/tinned/doc/input_nodes/PDB.md

     Z depth layer.

-> Note: Multi-Layer Format.
+> **Note**: Multi-Layer Format.
 When a multi-layer file format, like `EXR`, is loaded, each layer is made available as a socket.